fokot/reactive-hangman/readme.md

     Prelude> takeWhile (< 12) $ scanl (+) 0 l
     [0,1,3,6,10,11]

-IO is not lazy so it can be done only with use of unsafeInterleaveIO to make IO lazy
+IO is not lazy so it can be done only with use of unsafeInterleaveIO to make IO lazy.
+[This is why](http://stackoverflow.com/questions/34910992/iterate-io-actions-and-laziness)

     runGameM :: Monad m => GameState -> (GameState -> m [GameState]) -> m GameState
     runGameM gs stream = do